stefanvanberkum/image-overlayer/README.md

 # How to install?
 - Runs on MATLAB and can be found among the MATLAB Add-Ons.
+- After adding the toolbox to MATLAB the Image Overlayer app will appear among your apps.

 # Package requirements
 - Requires the MathWorks Image Processing Toolbox.